luk-str/Archive-Radio/README.md

 ## How to get started

-To run your own local copy of the project:
+### To run your own local copy of the project:

-1. Clone the repository to your machine:
+1. Clone the repository to your machine

 ```bash
 git clone https://github.com/luk-str/Archive-Radio.git
 ```

-2. Navigate to the newly-created project folder:
+2. Navigate to the newly-created project folder

 ```bash
 cd Archive-Radio
 ```

-3. Install dependencies:
+3. Install dependencies

 ```bash
 npm install